Skip to main content

 Associating supported files with AJ Audio

 You can do this with one click in the Settings page which will automatically associate the supported format files with AJ Audio.
-You will never be prompt to make this app your default music player.
+You will never be prompted to make this app your default music player.

 Playing a song that is not in your library